Finding humor and inspiration thanks to Bernie

 Why didn’t he receive the nomination again?

 Were his mittens fashionable?
 No. They were warm and practical.
-As was his jacket and shoes.
+As were his jacket and shoes.

 Sanders and I have very different political viewpoints but I have always admired his steadfastness in who he is and what he appears to believe.